Andriouz/Mission-Java-Project/README.md

-# CI/CD Pipeline Design of a Demo Spy App
+# CI/CD Pipeline of a Demo Spy App

 **Java-based Full-Stack Web Application.** Users can view or create missions for each agents.
 They can also edit/ delete missions.